zanoo/Lagrange/_posts/2018-02-12-reinforcement-learning-sec-2.1-to-2.3.md

 print(exp_vals / 9)
 ```

-**Aside:** It's fascinating to note that we can actually derive not only the distribution of the maximum of a set of normal samples, but the distribution of the maximum of a set of random variables distributed according to *any* distribution (as long as the samples are iid, and the maximum converges--e.g. no infinite variances!).
+**Aside:** It's fascinating to note that we can actually derive not only the distribution of the maximum of a set of normal samples, but the distribution of the maximum of a set of random variables distributed according to *any* distribution (as long as the samples are iid, and the maximum converges--e.g. that means no infinite variances!).
 This is due to the Fisher–Tippett–Gnedenko theorem.
 So, theoretically, we could get the entire distribution even if the rewards were distributed according to an exponential distribution.
 Another interesting thing to note is that we can do more than just point estimates if we know the whole distribution.
 So this is interesting!

 Putting this together with the earlier result, we have that